EliasMessner/robustness-of-pprl/README.md

 3. Evaluate results

-They can be conducted manually:
+They can be conducted manually or automatically.
+For manual use:

 > cd MainModule